digitalocean/navigators-guide/intro/chapter3.md

 * Droplet name of your choice
 * a quantity of 1

 You'll notice a text area open up when you select the option for *user data*.
 We're going to copy-paste this script inside to allow the cloud-init service to install Python 2.7, pip, git, zip, Terraform, terraform-inventory, and Ansible.
+Just remember to set your desired username and your public SSH key.

 ```yaml
 #cloud-config